Twelve Principal Tatchlan Faces banner

 Face of Perception

 Neferdush is the Face of Perception.
-She is invoked to sense living patterns, both universal and specific.
+She can sense living patterns, both universal and specific.
 Her Face is round, and she has large eyes.
 Her strange flesh is smooth silver, reflecting whatever is before her.
 Her nose is enormous and grows downward far below her.
 She has no mouth beneath it and lives on aroma alone.
 Broad purple swaths followed by blue and orange ring her eyes.

-Neferdush Ceremonial Costume
+Neferdush Face Dancer Costume

 Neferdush Bestowals